grisuno/strass_strassen/paper/algorithmic_invariance.md

 | 0.050       | 100    | 0%           | 6.18e-01   |
 | 0.100       | 100    | 0%           | 6.16e-01   |

-Discretization is fragile.
-Any noise causes failure.
+Note: These experiments add noise to already-trained weights, then attempt discretization.
+This tests the width of the discrete basin, not training-time robustness.
+Discretization is fragile because the algorithmic solution occupies a narrow region in weight space.
 This is why training conditions matter: weights must converge very close to integer values.

 ---